JeremieLitzler/vueschool-course/course-pinia-the-enjoyable-vue-store.md

 - to import `defineStore` from `pinia`.
 - to pick a unique name for the store in the application.

-Finally, exporting a store to be used is very similar to composables as you will name it `useStoreName("StoreName", { /* store options */})`.
+Finally, exporting a store to be used.
+It is very similar to composables as you will name it `useStoreName("StoreName", { /* store options */})`.

 That gives you: